 Surrounded by cheerful, talkative 8-year-olds, an autistic child might be non-communicative and uncomfortable with the noise and activity.
 Approximately 1 in 59 children in the United States have autism spectrum disorder (ASD), according to 2014 statistics from the Centers for Disease Control and Prevention (CDC).

 ASD is a group of conditions with similar symptoms -- it includes autism and related disorders like Asperger syndrome.
 Boys are about 4 times more likely to develop ASD than girls.

 Eight-year-olds with autism may exhibit a wide variety of symptoms related to social interactions, emotional reactions, communication skills and physical functions.
 The type and severity of symptoms will vary from person to person.
 Contact your child's doctor if you notice any of these symptoms.

-Education.com describes normally developing 8-year-olds as children who work to create two-way relationships, make friends easily and are able to have close friends.
+Normally developing 8-year-olds work to create 2-way relationships, make friends easily and are able to have close friends.
 An 8-year-old with autism, however, may struggle with friendships, dislike being with others and be unable to reciprocate in relationships.
-According to the Centers for Disease Control, children with autism struggle with taking turns and sharing, making it difficult for other children to want to play with them.
+According to the CDC, children with autism struggle with taking turns and sharing, which makes it difficult for other children to want to play with them.

-An 8-year-old with autism might not like to be touched, refusing overtures of affection from family and friends.
-A normally developing 8-year-old, however, gives and receives affection through hugs, kisses and holding hands.
-The Emory Autism Center suggests that sustained laughing or crying, without a visible cause, may be a symptom of autism.
-A non-autistic 8-year-old may be giggly, silly, fearful or sad, but the situations and reasons are apparent.
-A child with autism may not seek or receive comfort from parents when injured, whereas a non-autistic child turns to mom and dad for reassurance and nurturing when in distress.
+An 8-year-old with autism might not like to be touched, refusing overtures of affection from family or friends.
+By contrast, a normally developing 8-year-old gives and receives affection through hugs, kisses and holding hands.
+Autistic children may also have abnormal emotional responses to situations, according to the CDC.
+A non-autistic 8-year-old may be giggly, silly, fearful or sad, but the emotion is appropriate for the situation.